rheumakai/rheumakai/README.md

 - 👋 Hi, I’m @rheumakai
 - 👀 I’m interested in app development and software engineering
-- 🌱 I’m currently learning Kotlin 1.4
+- 🌱 I’m currently learning Kotlin 1.6
 - 💞️ I’m looking to collaborate on app projects
-- 📫 How to reach me https://peat-it.de
+- 📫 How to reach me info@peat-it.de

 <!---
 rheumakai/rheumakai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.